 According to the UK government figures, the average price of electricity in 2021 rose to new highs of £765 annually.
 Whilst we do not yet have access to average electricity prices for 2022, we can look at Ofgem’s energy price cap for comparison as the majority of UK households are on the price cap.

-With so many options, it can be confusing navigating the best tariff for you.
+With so many options, it can be confusing to navigate the best tariff for you.
 However, once you think about how you use electricity in your home or business, it becomes much simpler to choose an electricity tariff.
 You can pick from the following:

 Choosing a fixed electricity tariff offers security surrounding the amount you pay to the energy supplier each month.
 This means that you have a set price for each unit of electricity you use.
 These tariffs offer protection against price increases.

-It’s important to note that your bill is based on consumption so it may appear to be higher during colder months.
+It’s important to note that your energy bills are based on consumption so they may appear to be higher during colder months.
 Energy suppliers usually average this cost out over the year.